arinjoy/WeatherBoss/README.md

 ### Installation:
 - Xcode **10.2.1**+ (required)
 - Pleae Carthage command **`carthage update --platform iOS`** to install the dependent librabries in the `Cartfile`
-- Then compile the Xcode
+- Then compile the project in Xcode to run

 ## Clean Architecture